Home

 Step 2:

-The outline of script is a priority before adding content.
+The outline of script is a priority before adding questions with or without answers.

-It is assumed more structure can be added to this outline before adding content.
+It is assumed more interview structure can be added before adding questions with or without answers.

 It helps to keep the outline in sequence.